Do scratch removal products work?

 The real risk: doing more harm than good

-A scratch-remover paste is aggressive by design.
+An abrasive scratch-remover paste is aggressive by design.
 Rubbed by hand in one spot, concentrated on a single finger, it can dig a dull patch or ring of haze into the surrounding clear coat that's more visible than the scratch you started with.
-On dark metallics that haze is particularly obvious under sunlight.
+On dark metallics that haze is particularly obvious under sunlight -- we've had cars come in where the original mark was a hairline and the "repair" was a palm-sized cloudy patch that needed machine work to put right.

-Used over a ceramic coating or fresh polish, it will also strip whatever protection is on the panel -- so you swap a small mark for a dull, unprotected patch that now needs re-polishing and re-sealing.
+Tom, our operations manager, has a standing line about this: the marks that arrive having already been "fixed" at home are usually the slowest jobs on the bench, because we're correcting two problems instead of one.
+Used over a ceramic coating or a fresh polish, an abrasive will also strip whatever protection is on the panel, so you swap a small mark for a dull, unprotected patch that now needs re-polishing and re-sealing.

-There is a narrow case where over-the-counter products earn their keep: very light swirl marks and wash scratches that sit entirely in the clear coat, on a daily driver where you're not chasing a show finish.
-Used sparingly, by hand, with a clean microfibre, a mild chemical polish or swirl remover can dim the look of those faint marks.
+There is a narrow case where over-the-counter products are worth the money: very light swirl marks and wash scratches that sit entirely in the clear coat, on a daily driver where you're not chasing a show finish.
+Used sparingly, by hand, with a clean microfibre, a mild chemical polish or swirl remover can genuinely dim the look of those faint marks -- and because it abrades rather than fills, the result is real rather than washed out.

 • Work a small area at a time with light, even pressure.